 Room Magazine and Massy Books have partnered to create Indigenous Brilliance, a quarterly reading series for First Nations, Métis, and Inuit writers to showcase their work.
-Hosted by Room editorial board members, Jónína Kirton and Jessica Johns, this series is dedicated to featuring emerging Indigenous women, trans and Two Spirit writers.
-We want to show the diversity of our communities, so we seek writers of different ages, genders, abilities, and orientations.
+Hosted by Room editorial board members, Jónína Kirton and Jessica Johns, this series is dedicated to featuring emerging Indigenous women, Two Spirit and queer writers.
 We are now accepting applications to all interested artists who would like to participate in our 2018 series.

 Our yearly round-up of the most popular posts on our website.

 We are thrilled to announce the winners of our 2017 Poetry and Fiction Contests, as selected by our esteemed judges Jónína Kirton (poetry) and Sigal Samuel (fiction).
 Please join us in congratulating the authors!